Harper Prize

-The Harper Novel Prize was an award presented by Harper Brothers, an American publishing company located in New York City.
+The Harper Prize was an award introduced in 1923 by Harper & Brothers, an American publishing company located in New York City.

 The award was presented to the best novel by an "a writer who hitherto had not found a wide audience".
 A number of the awarded books won the Pulitzer Prize for Fiction, and many were adapted into films.

+The first winner of the prize in 1923 was Margaret Wilson, who won the Pulitzer Prize the following year.

 Winners

 Winners of the Harper Prize included: